andrasq/node-q-then/Readme.md

 Once the promise has been finalized (either fulfilled or rejected), call the `resolveHandler` or `rejectHandler` function with the resolving value or rejection reason.
+If the handler returns a value, the promise will resolve with that value.
+If the handler throws, the promise will reject with that error.
+Non-function handlers are ignored.

 ## promise.catch( rejectHandler )